 Getting A Work Visa In Cambodia

 Cambodia is best known as a retirement destination with employment and business opportunities available.
-It’s one of the easiest places in the world to get a work visa.
+It’s one of the easiest countries to get a work visa in the world.

 There are two types of work permits available—temporary and permanent.
 Unless you have friends in the Cambodian government, or extremely deep pockets, you will be getting a temporary work permit.
-It costs about US$100 and you’ll need to provide your general information, plus a copy of your employment letter to the Ministry of Interior.
+It costs about US$100 and you’ll need to provide your general information.
+You will also need to send a copy of your employment letter to the Ministry of Interior.

 There are some charity and UN jobs available in Cambodia, but lots of expats find work through the expat community.
 Teaching English is another popular calling here with jobs available in the public and private sector.
 Foreigners can set up a business, although the process is slightly harder than in neighboring countries.